KaraniAbdellah/calculator_app/README.md

 # Simple Calculator in Node.js

 This project is a simple calculator built with Node.js.
-It uses basic JavaScript.
+It uses basic JavaScript concepts.

 ## Features
 - Perform math operations: